aidelab-iitbombay/GLP/README.md

     └── __init__.py

 ---

 ## What is Goal Linear Programming?

-Goal Linear Programming (GLP) is an extension of classical Linear Programming (LP) that allows multiple, potentially conflicting targets to be handled within a single linear optimization model.
+Goal Linear Programming (GLP) extends classical Linear Programming (LP) by allowing **multiple targets** to be handled within a single linear optimization model.

-In standard LP, a problem is formulated to optimize a single objective function subject to a set of constraints.
-In many real-world planning problems, however, the central question is not how to optimize one quantity, but how to **achieve several targets as closely as possible** while still satisfying feasibility conditions.
+In standard LP, a problem optimizes one objective function subject to constraints.
+In many real-world planning problems, however, the task is to **approach several targets simultaneously** while maintaining feasibility.

-GLP addresses this by introducing **deviation variables** that explicitly measure how far the achieved solution deviates from each target.
-The objective function then minimizes these deviations according to their relative importance.
+GLP introduces **deviation variables** that explicitly measure how far the achieved solution deviates from each target.
+The objective then minimizes these deviations according to their relative importance.

 ---

-## Conceptual overview

-Traditional linear optimization optimizes a single objective function subject to a set of constraints.

-GLP makes these trade-offs explicit by introducing *deviation variables* that measure how far the achieved solution departs from each target, and by minimizing these deviations according to their relative importance.

----

 ## Goals, expressions, and deviation variables

-Each goal in a GLP model specifies:
+Each goal specifies:

 - what quantity is being measured
 - what value is desired
 - how important it is to meet that value

-To formalize this, GLP constructs the following relationship for each goal:
+For each goal, GLP constructs:

     expression + d- - d+ = target

-where:
+Where:

-- **expression** is a linear function of decision variables
+- expression — linear function of decision variables
-- **target** is the desired aspiration level
+- target — aspiration level
-- **d-** measures under-achievement of the target
+- d- — under-achievement
-- **d+** measures over-achievement of the target
+- d+ — over-achievement

-The deviation variables satisfy:
+With constraints:

+    d- >= 0
-    d- >= 0,   d+ >= 0
+    d+ >= 0

-Only one of `d-` or `d+` will be positive in an optimal solution, indicating whether the achieved value falls below or exceeds the target.
+Only one of `d-` or `d+` is positive in an optimal solution.

 ---

-## What is meant by an expression?

-An **expression** defines how the achieved value of a goal is computed from the model’s decision variables.

-Formally, an expression is a **linear combination of decision variables**:

-    expression = a1*x1 + a2*x2 + ... + an*xn

-where:

-- x1, x2, ..., xn are decision variables
-- a1, a2, ..., an are known coefficients

-The expression represents the achieved value of a quantity of interest as implied by the current choice of decision variables.
-The goal-linking equation then compares this achieved value to the specified target and measures any mismatch using deviation variables.

-Expressions do not encode priorities or penalties.
-They only define *how the model computes a quantity*.
-Trade-offs are handled entirely through deviation variables and their associated weights.

-Expressions can be as complex as multiple decision variable with associated co-efficients as shown above or as simple as a sum of two decision variables.
+## Weighted Goal Programming Objective

+In Version 0.0.1, PyGuLP implements:

+    minimize  Σ w * (d- + d+)

+Where:

+- w is a non-negative weight assigned to each goal
+- larger weights enforce closer adherence to that target

+Weights affect trade-offs but do not affect feasibility.

 ---

-## Weights and the optimization objective

-Weights quantify the relative importance of goals.

-In Weighted Goal Programming (as implemented in version 0.0.1), the optimization problem minimizes the weighted sum of deviations across all goals:

-minimize sum( w * (d- + d+) )
-where:

-- **w** is the non-negative weight assigned to a goal
-- larger weights enforce closer adherence to the corresponding target

-Weights do not affect feasibility.
-They only determine how the solver trades off deviations between competing goals.

-This formulation preserves linearity and keeps priorities explicit and interpretable.

----

 ## Core modeling elements

-### Decision variables
+### Decision Variables

-Decision variables represent the quantities the model is allowed to choose.
-They are standard linear programming variables and may be:

-- continuous
-- integer
-- binary

-Decision variables define the degrees of freedom of the optimization problem.

----
+Standard LP variables (continuous, integer, binary).

 ### Constraints

-Constraints restrict the feasible region of the problem and must be satisfied by all solutions.

-They take the standard linear form:
+Feasibility restrictions of the form:

-a1x1 + a2x2 + ... + an*xn <= / = / >= b
+    a1x1 + a2x2 + ... + anxn <= / = / >= b

-where `x1..xn` are decision variables and `a1..an` are fixed coefficients.

-Constraints represent non-negotiable conditions such as limits, capacities, or regulatory bounds.
-Constraints define feasibility and do not introduce deviation variables.
+Constraints define feasibility only — they do not create deviation variables.

----

 ### Goals

-Goals represent desired outcomes or aspiration levels that the model attempts to achieve as closely as possible.

-A goal consists of:
+Structured modeling objects consisting of:

-- a linear expression
+- linear expression
-- a numeric target value
+- target value
-- a goal sense (attainment in version 0.0.1)
+- goal sense (ATTAIN in v0.0.1)
-- a weight indicating importance
+- weight

-Goals may be under- or over-achieved, with deviations explicitly measured by `d-` and `d+` and penalized in the objective.

-In version **0.0.1**, all goals are linked using the attainment form:

-expression + d- - d+ = target

-The direction and magnitude of deviation are governed entirely by the weights.
+Deviation variables are created automatically when goals are added.

 ---

-### Weights

-Weights quantify the relative importance of goals.

-A higher weight implies that the optimization prioritizes bringing the achieved value closer to the target, allowing less deviation relative to other goals.
-Weights do not affect feasibility; they only govern trade-offs among goals.

----

 ## Current features (Version 0.0.1)

 - Weighted Goal Programming (WGP)
-- Automatic creation of under- and over-deviation variables (d-, d+)
+- Automatic creation of deviation variables (d-, d+)
-- Automatic construction of goal-linking constraints
+- Automatic goal-linking constraint construction
-- Constraints with senses: ≤, =, ≥
+- Standard LP constraints (≤, =, ≥)
-- Optional inclusion of a linear cost term in the objective
+- Optional linear cost term
-- Transparent linear programming backend via PuLP
+- Transparent PuLP backend
-- Deterministic solving with the CBC solver
+- Deterministic CBC solver support

 ---

-## Solver support
+## Solver Support

 PyGuLP uses **PuLP** as its modeling layer.

-- Default solver: **CBC** (bundled with PuLP)
+Default solver: **CBC** (bundled with PuLP)

 ---

-## Output
+## Minimal Multi-Goal Example

-The solver returns a structured result containing:

-- solver status
-- decision variable values
-- per-goal deviations (\( d^{-}, d^{+} \))
-- final objective value

-This structure supports diagnostics, scenario comparison, and sensitivity analysis.

-## Essential classes

-### GLPModel

-`GLPModel` is the central wrapper around a PuLP `LpProblem`.
-It maintains registries for decision variables, constraints, goals, and deviation variables.

-Key responsibilities include:

-- registering decision variables
-- adding feasibility constraints
-- adding goals and constructing deviation variables
-- building and solving the weighted goal programming objective

-### Goal

-A `Goal` defines one target to be approached:

-- `name`: unique identifier
-- `expression`: PuLP linear expression
-- `target`: numeric target value
-- `weight`: importance (nonnegative)

-Defaults:

-- `weight = 1.0`
-- `priority = 1`
-- `sense = GoalSense.ATTAIN`

-The target is treated as a fixed aspiration level, with deviations captured by d^- and d^+.

-### Constraint

-A `Constraint` defines a feasibility restriction:

-- `name`: unique identifier
-- `expression`: PuLP linear expression
-- `sense`: <=, =, or >=
-- `rhs`: numeric right-hand side

----

-## Quick start

-### Create a model

     from glp.core import GLPModel
+    from glp.goal import Goal
+    from glp.constraint import Constraint
+    from glp.enums import ConstraintSense, GoalSense

-    model = GLPModel("example_model")
+    model = GLPModel("multi_goal_example")

-### Add decision variables

     x = model.add_variable("Rice", low_bound=0)
     y = model.add_variable("Dal", low_bound=0)

-Variables may be continuous, integer, or binary via the `cat` argument.

-### Add constraints

-    from glp.constraint import Constraint
-    from glp.enums import ConstraintSense

     budget = Constraint(
         name="budget",